RobustoFramework/Robusto/examples/umts/README.md

 # The UMTS examples
-These examples require an UMTS module (and obviously a working sim card) to connect to mobile networks.
+These examples require an UMTS/GSM cellular module (and obviously a working sim card) to connect to mobile networks.
-Currently only tested on the LILYGO SIM7000G (ESP32).
+Currently this is only tested on the LILYGO SIM7000G (ESP32).

 Their settings are located in the "Robusto Examples" section in menuconfig, but note that there may be significant settings having to be done for the UMTS module under Robusto Settings > UMTS gateway.